 According to Risk Span consulting firm, Americans have a tremendous amount of equity in their homes.
 How much?
 Altogether, $20,100,000,000,000.
 That’s 20 trillion, 100 billion dollars!
 And when we say “untapped,” we mean the equity is not currently being used or extracted by the homeowners.

 Despite this huge wealth possessed by homeowners, it isn’t liquid or usable– unless you make the effort to extract it.
 Extracting equity from your home is a means of making this illiquid asset liquid and usable.

 Home equity can be both tapped and used in a variety of ways.
 Which way is most beneficial will depend on the individual circumstances of the homeowner, such as age, wealth, financial and family goals, and work or retirement situation.

 What Is Home Equity?

 In “accountant-speak,” equity is the difference between the value of an asset and the value of the liabilities against that asset.
-In the case of home equity, it’s the difference between the current market value of your house and the money that you owe on it.
+In the case of home equity, it’s the difference between your house’s current market value and the money you owe on it.

 Mortgage balance $250,000

 Now, let’s say, ten years later, you have paid off $100,000 of your mortgage’s principal balance.
 So, your current Home Equity is as follows: